Launch price $39.99 until 1 September 2026, then $79.99. Get it now

 Does it work offline?

 Yes.
-The one-time setup downloads the speech models; after that, dictation and reading work with no internet at all.
+The one-time setup downloads the speech models; after that, dictation and reading work with no internet at all: on a plane, on bad hotel wifi, or during an outage that stops everything else.

 What languages does it handle?